 Few people think about divorce before they are confronted with one.
 As such, divorcing spouses are unsure what they need to do and learn before[…]

-Do not hesitate to contact us to learn more about how we can help with your family law matter.
+Do not hesitate to contact our West Hartford, CT family lawyers to learn more about how we can help with your case.

 Divorce and the Division of Property

 Did you know that the divorce rate in Connecticut ranks 37th in the country?

 The U.S. Census Bureau provides data on divorces in Connecticut and throughout the country, which shows that more than 10 percent of the Connecticut population is currently divorced, while about 48 percent are married.
 Around 1.4 percent currently are separated and may be in the process of filing for divorce.

 Whether you are going through a relatively straightforward divorce or will be dealing with the division of property in a high net worth divorce, the West Hartford divorce lawyers at StangerLaw LLC can assist you.